 Bahamas: You can buy your own slice of Caribbean paradise for only $29 million.
 This 4 bedroom retreat in Lyford Cay comes with a 355-foot private beachfront and a guest house.

-ST.BARTS: This hilltop estate, called as Villa Rose, will set you back $34.9 million.
+ST.BARTS: This hilltop estate, called Villa Rose, will set you back $34.9 million.
 The 4 king-sized bedrooms are spread across the 3 separate buildings.

 British Virgin Islands: This 5 bedroom property, on a peninsula on the Virgin Gorda islands, overlooks the Caribbean sea and has its own private beach.